KaiyangZhou/vsumm-reinforce/README.md

 tar -xvzf models.tar.gz
 ```

+(Email me if you are unable to download these files)

 ## How to train
 Training code is implemented in `vsum_train.py`.
 To train a RNN, run
 ```